rajeshv23/twydev.github.io/_posts/2019-07-30-clean-code.md

 ---
-title: "Clean Code"
+title: "Clean Code (PluralSight Course)"
 toc: true
 toc_label: "Chapters"
 categories:
-  - Online Course
+  - Coding
 tags:
-  - software development
   - best practice
 ---

+A very brief and general introduction to clean code by Cory House.
+Applicable to all languages.
+Touch on topics such as naming, conditionals, functions, classes, and comments.

 **Clean Code** *Writing Code for Humans* - Cory House, accessed on PluralSight 2019 {: .notice--primary}

-The most valuable diagram in this course is:
+The main takeaway from this course:

 {% include figure image_path="/assets/images/screenshots/clean-code-foundation-stack.png" alt="" caption="Clean Code Foundation Stack" %}

 This pyramid provides a path for everyone to establish a strong foundation in software development.

-# Naming
+## Naming

 - Classes should indicate their responsibility.
 - Methods should reflect their action / purpose.
   - if a name contains conjunction, you are likely violating Single Responsibility principle, and you should refactor.
 - Avoid abbreviations.

-# Conditionals
+## Conditionals

 - Use positive boolean, instead of naming variables as "isNotTrue".
 - Avoid "Stringly Typed" conditions.
 Use Enum to hold string values.